iug-nm/twitter-clone/README.md

 ```
-This project is for pure training use
+This project is for pure training, no commercial use or anything
 ```